 No apparent population growth occurred for Prince William Sound sea otters through 1991.
-After 1993, the population in the western Sound began increasing at a rate approximately one-half of the pre-spill rate of increase.
+After 1993, the population in the western Sound began increasing at a rate approximately one-half of the pre-Spill rate of increase.
 From 1993-2000, the number of otters increased by 600 animals which represents an annual growth rate of 4 percent.
-However, in areas that were heavily oiled, such as northern Knight Island, sea otter populations have remained well below pre-spill numbers, and population trends continued to decline through 2005.
-Moreover, the demographics within this group apparently are not stable as many of the females are below reproductive age and young, non-territorial males have moved into and out of the population.
+However, in areas that were heavily oiled, such as northern Knight Island, sea otter populations remained well below pre-Spill numbers, and population trends continued to decline through 2010.
+Moreover, the demographics within this group apparently were not stable as many of the females are below reproductive age and young, non-territorial males moved into and out of the population

 Click HERE for more information on Trustee Council funded studies of sea otters.